drayzii/dax-payment-handler/README.md

-# Dax Flutterwave Payment Handler
+# Dax Payment Handler
-A small payment system built with [Flutterwave](www.flutterwave.com).
+A small payment system built with the help of [Flutterwave](www.flutterwave.com).
 You can test this in your HTTP client using the demo link hosted on: [https://dax-pay-demo.herokuapp.com](https://dax-pay-demo.herokuapp.com/)

 ## Installation
 - Clone the application and run `npm install` to install dependencies